Updated: Jun 27, 2021

 SpaceX, Virgin Galactic and Blue origin are currently in a race to break into the industry of Space tourism, with the aim of making space tourism as common as domestic and international travel.
 Why?

-Well, this is a new, unexplored industry that could see (based on ticket prices, pace of development and supply) a projected cumulative revenue of $14 billion dollars annually.
+Well, today this industry based on ticket prices, pace of development and supply, has a projected cumulative revenue of $14 billion dollars annually.

 May 2020 saw the success of the launch of Elon Musk’s SpaceX’s astronaut carrier, The Crew Dragon.
 This event has a massive impact on the future of travel, being the first time ever a private company has sent humans into space.
 The success of this launch has paved the way for the certification of more long-term manned missions into space by private companies, jet-setting the development of commercialised and affordable space tourism.
 NASA is particularly relying on Space X and Boeing, both private companies to carry humans into orbit with economic prices and sustainable methods.